Frequently Asked Questions

 - What are the average GPA and GRE scores of admitted students?

-- The BBS Program does not calculate or publish GPA or GRE data on our applicant pool.
-Our main guideline to applicants is that although a high GPA and high GRE scores are attractive to admissions committees, they do not guarantee admission.
+- The BBS Program does not calculate or publish GPA data on our applicant pool.
+Our main guideline to applicants is that although a high GPA is attractive to admissions committees, it does not guarantee admission.
 On the other hand, GPAs below 3.0 are detrimental to your application.
 Neither the GRE General Test nor Subject Test is required, and submitted GRE scores are not reviewed.

 - What are the GRE and TOEFL score requirements?

-- There are no minimum GRE score requirements.
+- We do not require or review GRE scores.
 TOEFL scores must be above 100.
 We do not have a minimum IELTS requirement.